|The Public Paperfolding History Project

 The whole story, including mention of the Fold and One Cut Pentagram, was subsequently published as historical fact in an article entitled 'National Standards and Emblems' in Harper's New Monthly Magazine in 1873 and, according to https://www.history.com/news/did-betsy-ross-really-make-the-first-american-flag 'soon became part of the United States history curriculum taught to millions of elementary-aged school children every year.'

-The Fold and One Cut Pentagram, made from a square, appears in Volume 3 of 'La Science Amusante' by Tom Tit (real name Arthur Good) which was published in Paris by Librairie Larousse in 1894.
-Each volume of 'La Science Amusante' is a collection of articles, mainly of scientific experiments using everyday objects, which had been previously published in the French magazine L'Illustration.
-I do not know the dates on which each of the articles was originally published.
+The Fold and One Cut Pentagram, made from a square, was published in L'Illustration 2541 of 7th November 1891 and subsequently included in Volume 3 of 'La Science Amusante' by Tom Tit (real name Arthur Good) which was published in Paris by Librairie Larousse in 1893.

 A picture of Betsy Ross cutting out a five-pointed star for George Washington (seated left) and others was painted by Jean Leon Gerome Ferris (1863 1930) as part of his patriotic 'Pageant of a Nation' series.
 I do not know the date this particular picture was painted.
 It is, however, clear from the detail that the artist did not know how this feat could be achieved with just a single cut.